-Comments welcome: jdeutschmann@uchicago.edu.
-I am grateful to the National Sanitation Office of Senegal and Delvic Sanitation Initiatives for sharing data and supporting my work on this project, and to Laura Abramovsky, Jared Gars, Molly Lipscomb, Bansi Malde, Ana Paula Melo, Jess Rudder, Laura Schechter, Hee Kwon Seo, Adam Theising, Emilia Tjernström, Wendy Wong, and conference and seminar participants at the ADBI-IFS Conference on Sanitation, NOVAFRICA, and UW-Madison for helpful comments and suggestions.
+I am grateful to the National Sanitation Office of Senegal and Delvic Sanitation Initiatives for sharing data and supporting my work on this project, and to Laura Abramovsky, Jared Gars, Molly Lipscomb, Bansi Malde, Ana Paula Melo, Jess Rudder, Laura Schechter, Hee Kwon Seo, Adam Theising, Emilia Tjernström, Wendy Wong, and conference and seminar participants at the ADBI-IFS Conference on Sanitation, NEUDC, NOVAFRICA, and UW-Madison for helpful comments and suggestions.
+This work benefited from financial support from the Bill & Melinda Gates Foundation and the University of Virginia.
 Any errors in this draft are my sole responsibility.
+Declarations of interest: none.